EtainClub/blurt/doc/exchange_manual.md

 #### 3. Configuration

-To track specific accounts instead of all accounts, add this to config.ini:
+To track specific accounts instead of all accounts, add this to `$BLURT_DIR/config.ini`:

 Eg., tracking `birdinc` account only